Asbestos Exposure and Health Hazards

 These cancers can be temporarily managed but are usually very aggressive and deadly.
 This category includes lung cancer, mesothelioma, and other cancers.

 It’s important to know that not everyone exposed to asbestos fibers will develop an asbestos-related disease.
 Many factors play into a person’s risk of disease, including how much asbestos they were exposed to and how long they were exposed.

-Additionally, some are more genetically predisposed to developing an asbestos disease.
+Additionally, some people are more genetically predisposed to developing an asbestos disease.
 Others have lifestyle issues that severely increase risk.
-For example, smokers have a higher risk of lung cancer or other asbestos-related lung diseases after exposure than non-smokers.
+For example, smokers have a higher risk of lung cancer or other types of asbestos-related lung disease after exposure than non-smokers.

-The medical definition of a “benign” tumor means that it isn’t cancerous.
+The medical definition of a “benign” tumor is a tumor that it isn’t cancerous.
 But, so-called “benign” asbestos diseases are still dangerous to human health.
 Find a breakdown of each benign asbestos disease below.

-Asbestosis, or diffused pulmonary fibrosis, is a common asbestos disease in which the inner lung tissue gets severely scarred after prolonged exposure to the mineral.
+Asbestosis, or diffused pulmonary fibrosis, is a common asbestos disease in which the inner lung tissue gets severely scarred after prolonged exposure to asbestos.
 This causes pain and severe difficulty in breathing.

 When tiny asbestos fibers impale the lung surface, the body’s immune system naturally forms scar tissue in an attempt to heal these foreign invaders.

 Asbestosis is not fatal like cancerous tumors, but it can lead to respiratory or cardiac failure since the condition worsens over time.